This quick and easy Greek Gigantes Beans recipe is a speedy version of the meze dish Gigantes Plaki, with tinned butter beans in a rich tomato sauce.

 Quick & Easy Greek Gigantes Beans

 - 1 onion

 - 1 tsp ready-chopped garlic / garlic purée (or 1 garlic clove, peeled and crushed)

 - 800 g tinned butterbeans (ie. 2 x 400g tins)

 - 2 tsp dried oregano

 - 8-10 fresh mint leaves

-- Roughly chop the baby spinach, then add to the pan and cook uncovered for 2 minutes.
-Roughly chop the parsley and mint and stir through the stew just before serving.
+- Roughly chop the parsley and mint and stir through the stew just before serving.
 Taste and adjust seasoning if required, then serve alongside crusty bread and a crisp green salad.